-Writing a Standard Operating Procedure Template will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
-A SOP template will communicate to everyone the procedure format you want to use.
+Writing Standard Operating Procedures, also known as an SOP template, will allow you to standardize your procedures, get started quickly, and provide fast, easy answers to common Standard Operating Procedure (SOP) questions.
+An SOP template will communicate to everyone the procedure format you want to use.
 It will provide a handy starting point so you don’t have to stare at a blank page.
 And will save everyone a lot of time selecting the font, margins, outlining, and answering questions about your company SOP structure.

 Procedures Are About Business Processes

 Perhaps if everything always executed as planned then we would not need procedures, but this is not the case in the real world.
 An SOP or Standard Operating Procedure is used to ensure business processes are well thought through.

 Each task in a process is performed the same way every time, and important data is recorded, along with errors or deviations so corrective action can be taken.
 When we use procedures we allow ourselves to learn.

 Procedures Are About Learning